 Is hearing loss beginning to impact on your ability to enjoy day-to-day life?
 If you suspect your quality of life is affected, it is best to have your hearing assessed.
 With Victorian Hearing’s comprehensive hearing test, you can take the first step in identifying and treating your hearing loss.
-Following comprehensive testing in one of our Melbourne clinics, we determine the most appropriate solution for each individual.
-Our team of audiologists have amassed years of experience, guaranteeing a professional, friendly and trusted service.
+Following comprehensive testing and evaluation in one of our Melbourne clinics, we determine the most appropriate solution for each individual.
+Our team of audiologists have amassed years of experience, guaranteeing a professional, friendly and trusted ear test and evaluation service.

 What do Hearing Tests Involve?

-Our initial appointments include history taking, ear canal examination, diagnostic evaluation of your hearing ability and discussion of a hearing solution if required.
+Our initial hearing check appointments include history taking, ear canal examination, diagnostic evaluation of your hearing ability, and discussion of a hearing solution if required.

 You will be asked many questions about your hearing history, including the extent to which you feel your current hearing level is impacting on your everyday life.
-It’s vital we gain a detailed picture of your hearing difficulties and understand your lifestyle, your hearing needs and motivation to improve your hearing and quality of life, so we can tailor a personal hearing solution for you.
+It’s vital for your ear test that we gain a detailed picture of your hearing difficulties and understand your lifestyle, your hearing needs and motivation to improve your hearing and quality of life, so we can tailor a personal hearing solution for you.